15 Treatments for Chronic Fatigue Syndrome (CFS)

 • Energy medicine – I first heard about Donna Eden’s work while doing trauma healing with genocide survivors in Rwanda over ten years ago.
 As a leader in the field of energy medicine, Donna shares many tools and techniques to help heal your body.
 Find out more <HERE>.

-7. Oxygen therapy
+8. Oxygen therapy

-I’d heard this was highly effective in helping people overcome long covid, so I decided to give it a try.
+I’d heard this was highly effective in helping people overcome long COVID, so I decided to give it a try.

-Oxygen therapy is known to help reduce common symptoms including pain, fatigue, and cognitive dysfunction.
-It involves having regular treatments of 98% oxygen in a pressurized chamber where air pressure is two to three times as high as normal air pressure.
+Oxygen therapy is known to help reduce common symptoms, including pain, fatigue, and cognitive dysfunction.
+It involves having regular treatments of 98% oxygen in a pressurised chamber where air pressure is two to three times as high as normal air pressure.
 This enables you to take in a higher concentration of oxygen than you would normally.
 I had one to two treatments a day for three weeks.

 Did it work?

 Yes, the treatment itself made a huge difference in that I felt fantastic afterwards.
-But, I underwent the treatment too soon in my recovery journey and the travel was too much.
+But I underwent the treatment too soon in my recovery journey, and the travel was too much.

 Get your chronic fatigue journal here